A simple red cartoon-style telephone handset icon, isolated on a white background.

 ✔ Compromised email account

-Should an attacker compromise a user’s email account, the spammer can utilize the account to send copious of spam, blacklisting the IP address linked with it.
+Should an attacker compromise a user’s email account, the spammer can then utilize the account to send spam emails, resulting in being blacklisted.

 ✔ Spoofed email

-Your IP address may be blacklisted if a spammer emails anything looking to be from your IP address, even though it was really sent from somewhere else.
+Your IP address may be blacklisted if a spammer emails anything that appears to be coming from your IP address—even though it was really sent from somewhere else and by somebody else.

 ✔ Malware